Former Super Eagles and Wigan Athletic star Aghahowa explains why he shunned coaching | Goal.com

 “As for the football business, not too long ago I got licensed by the Nigerian Football Federation as an intermediary agent and I work with a lot of other agents to scout young talents across the country.”

-The 38-year-old also had an illustrious career playing for Shakhtar Donetsk, Wigan Athletic, Kayserispor among others before his retirement in 2013.
+The 38-year-old also had an illustrious career playing for Shakhtar Donetsk, Wigan Athletic, and Kayserispor, among others, before his retirement in 2013.